ninocarrillo/pymodem/README.md

 - AX.25 decoder
 - IL2P+CRC decoder

-I am working on porting my Reed Solomon decoder to Python for this project.

 IL2P+CRC decoder is working but I have not fully tested and validated it for all header types and packet lengths yet.
 If you do, please give feedback!

 I plan to add PSK, and transmit waveform generators.